What is a data product management?

 This is because most data teams are understaffed and misunderstood.
 Instead of reacting to employee data requests, working with data requires the data team to treat employees as their customers and their data as the product.

 An organization's data product management or analytics product management is its management of all of its data knowledge, along with the resources used for accessing, creating, and analyzing that data.
 Making the data product more self comprehensive, accessible, trustworthy, accurate, and secure should be the goal of the data team and the data team.

 Additionally, the data PM should help direct resources towards the highest leverage areas of the business.
 When products are built with everyone in mind, they usually don’t accomplish what they need to for any specific subset of users.
 Data PMs should think about their data products the same way.
 Building data products for specific levels of technical capabilities and specific persona’s of data consumers should be the goal of the data PM.

-What makes a good data product manager
+What does a data product manager do?

 A good data product manager understands the company ecosystem of people and data.
 It is crucial to understand the different segments of the organization and document the requirements and knowledge from both data producers and consumers to generate and manage clean, reliable, and meaningful data.
 A good data product manager will apply product management practices to guide the roadmap for the data team by displaying some of the competencies below: